Make Live Streaming Video Work for Your Destination

 - Social media users love to feel “in the moment,” and live video content gives them the perspective they’re hungry for.
 Wouldn’t you rather be a part of what’s happening now instead of viewing an event broadcasted at a later time?

-- Live video also opens the door to live feedback, such as user-contributed comments or questions, which adds a layer of engagement to the experience.
+- Live video also opens the door to living feedback, such as user-contributed comments or questions, which adds a layer of engagement to the experience.

 Tips for Better Live Streaming